KG-FiD: Infusing Knowledge Graph in Fusion-in-Decoder for Open-Domain Question Answering: Method

 where $T_p$ is the sequence length of a passage concatenated with the question. $\text{T5-Embed}(\cdot)$ is the initial embedding layer of T5 model \citep{t5} and $\text{T5-Encoder}_l(\cdot)$ is the $l$-th layer of its encoder module.
 Then the token embeddings of all passages output from the last layer of the encoder are concatenated and sent to the decoder to generate the answer tokens $\textbf{A}$:

-\textbf{Graph-based Passage Reranking:} Since the decoding process of vanilla FiD will jointly model all the retrieved passages, it becomes vulnerable to the noisy irrelevant passages.
-Thus, we propose to rerank the input $N_1$ passages during the encoding and only select top-$N_2$ ($N_2 < N_1$) reranked passages into the decoder.
-By such reranking, we aim to filter out irrelevant passages so that they'll not go through the decoding process.
+\textbf{Stage-2 Reranking:} Note that vanilla FiD reader neglect the cross information among passages, and the joint modeling in the decoding process makes it vulnerable to the noisy irrelevant passages.
+Thus, we propose to leverage the passage graph to rerank the input $N_1$ passages during the encoding and only select top-$N_2$ ($N_2 < N_1$) reranked passages into the decoder, which is named as stage-2 reranking.

-Our model is based on both the structural graph information and the textual semantic information of passages.
-The previous section introduced the construction of passage graph, which we denote as $\mathcal{G}_1$.
-To represent the semantic information of passages, one can use another pre-trained language model to encode the passage texts, but it can incur heavy computational cost as $N_1$ is large and introduce lots of additional model parameters.
-Here we propose to reuse the encoder-generated question-aware passage representation from FiD for passage reranking as it is already computed in Equation \ref{eq:fid-enc}.

-Specifically, the initial passage embeddings $Z_i^{(0)}$ comes from the [CLS] token embedding of the final layer in the FiD-Encoder, i.e., $Z_i^{(0)}=\textbf{P}_i^{(L)}(\text{[CLS]})$.
-In this way, no additional contextual computation is needed for reranking.

-We then employ a GAT ~\citep{gat} with $L_g$ layers as the graph neural network (GNN) model to update representations for each node based on the passage graph.
-The $l$-th layer of the GNN model updates the embedding of node $i$ as follows:

-where $h$ is usually a non-linear learnable function which aggregates the embeddings of the node itself and its neighbor nodes.
-The reranking score of passage $i$ is calculated by $s_i = W^TZ_i^{(L_g)}$ where $W$ is a trainable model parameter.
-After reranking, the final top-$N_2$ ($N_2 < N_1$) passages are sent for decoding.
-Suppose their indices are $\{g_1,g_2,\cdots,g_{N_2}\}$, the decoding process is: